anthony-aylward/luciferase/README.md

 # luciferase
-Helper functions for luciferase data
+Helper functions and scripts for luciferase data